-Judged Outstanding for her school teaching
+Judged Outstanding for her classroom teaching

 and with 100% distinction rate

-since January 2015 for her private teaching,
+since January 2015 for her students' exam entries,

 Rebecca's love of both music and teaching is sure to inspire you and help you enjoy success at the piano.